PGM Market Outlook Report to 2040

 Primary supply

-• A comprehensive explanation of the long-term cost of producing virgin metal, taking account of the cost and profit dynamics of production on a regional basis (South Africa − Western Bushveld, Eastern Bushveld, Northern Limb, Zimbabwe, USA, Canada and Russia).
-Forward extrapolations of production profiles, costs and margins have been conducted to provide short-, medium- and long-term pictures of producers’ profitability.
-Mines that do not have PGMs as their primary output but which are, nevertheless, substantial PGM producers (‘Nornickel’, a nickel producer, and ‘Canadian other’, which includes the operations of Vale and Falconbridge) are also included in our analysis.
+A comprehensive explanation of the long-term cost of producing virgin metal, considering regional cost and profit dynamics (South Africa, Zimbabwe, USA, Canada, Russia).
+Production profiles, costs, and margins are projected to assess short-, medium-, and long-term profitability.
+Mines that do not have PGMs as their primary output but which are, nevertheless, substantial PGM producers are also included in our analysis.

 Secondary supply